Inclusive $J/\psi$ productions in pp collisions at $\sqrt{s}=$ 5.02, 7, and 13 TeV with the PACIAE model: Results and discussions

 Finally, we investigate the effects of PRS and HRS on the $J/\psi$ production.
-As an example, in the panels (a) and (b) of Fig. \ref{fig:HRS_PRS}, we present the $p_{\rm T}$-differential $J/\psi$ cross sections at middle and forward rapidities in pp colisions at $\sqrt{s} =$ 13 TeV in the PACIAE model under different rescattering scenarios.
+As an example, in the panels (a) and (b) of Fig. \ref{fig:HRS_PRS}, we present the $p_{\rm T}$-differential $J/\psi$ cross sections at middle and forward rapidities in pp collisions at $\sqrt{s} =$ 13 TeV in the PACIAE model under different rescattering scenarios.
 The grey, red, green, and purple curves represent the $p_{\rm T}$ spectra of $J/\psi$ from the inclusive process as well as the NRQCD, cluster collapse and non-prompt processes, respectively.
 The line styles denote the following rescattering configurations: solid curves (both PRS and HRS included), dash-dotted curves (HRS only), dashed curves (PRS only), and dotted curves (neither PRS nor HRS, the baseline).
 Panels (c) and (d) ((e) and (f), (g) and (h), (i) and (j)) present the ratios of the spectra from the inclusive (NRQCD, cluster collapse, non-prompt) with HRS-only (empty upward triangles), PRS-only (empty squares), and both PRS and HRS (empty circles) to this baseline.
+The $p_{\rm T}$-average ratios are presented in Table \ref{tab:PRS_HRS_ratio}.
 It is observed that the PRS exhibits negligible impact on the $J/\psi$ yield across all production sources.
 In contrast, the HRS suppresses $J/\psi$ production from both the NRQCD and cluster collapse mechanisms, while leaving non-prompt $J/\psi$ yield largely unaffected.
+The total suppression effect of the HRS on the inclusive $J/\psi$ cross section is around 8$\%$.
 It is understandable according to the following reasons.
 As shown in section \ref{sec:model}, in the HRS $J/\psi$ scatters with $p$, $n$, $\pi^{\pm}$, $\pi^0$, $\rho^{\pm}$, and $\rho^0$ inelastically, which will reduce the $J/\psi$ yields from the NRQCD and the cluster collapse.
 As the non-prompt $J/\psi$ is produced from the $b$-hadron decay, and we do not consider the $b$-hadron rescattering, the effect of HRS on the non-prompt $J/\psi$ yield is negligible.
 Moreover, in the PRS we do not include the scattering of $J/\psi$ with partons, such as $J/\psi+g\rightarrow c+\bar{c}$ and $J/\psi+\textrm{parton}\rightarrow c+\bar{c}+\textrm{parton}$ ($\textrm{parton}=g,q,\bar{q}$) \cite{Jpsi_parton_scat}.
 Thus the PRS has little effect on the $J/\psi$ production.